 ‘We’ve just hired the head of marketing from Churchill [car insurance], which is a cracking hire for us as it is someone coming from an acquisition driven environment and a setting which has high quality marketing but is also very numbers driven.

-‘When you’ve got an external investor laying down large chunks of finance to buy advertising in quite short spaces of time, you need an individual who will inspire the board, and also somebody who isn’t going to be at the flowery end of marketing and who is going to be at the numbers end.
+‘When you have got an external investor laying down large chunks of finance to buy advertising in quite short spaces of time, you need an individual who will inspire the board, and also somebody who isn’t going to be at the flowery end of marketing and who is going to be at the numbers end.
 At the end of the day, marketing is just a sales discipline.

 ‘So for us, the right people is key.
 What the BGF investment has allowed us to do is invest in systems involved with marketing.
 Tracking marketing is very hard, as when you spend some money on TV over here, and you get some traffic over there, how do you attribute that back to the TV advertising.
 Do you attribute it to search or email?
-So we’ve managed to get the right systems and platforms so that we can understand the effectiveness of that marketing activity.
+So we have managed to get the right systems and platforms so that we can understand the effectiveness of that marketing activity.

 >‘Players like Go Compare and Compare the Market have made those big investments and what you now see is customers actually go direct to them rather than going to Google and typing in expensive key words like “cheap car insurance”.
 They become a destination in their own right and so investment marketing for us is about becoming the destination, the end point where the customer comes to choose their home communications.